Adarsh-V5113/Sentiment-Analysis/README.md

 Features
 This project includes:
 Data Preprocessing: Cleaning and tokenizing text data.
-Feature Extraction: Using techniques like TF-IDF (Term Frequency-Inverse Document Frequency) or Word Embeddings.
+Feature Extraction: Using techniques like Bag of Words.
 Model Training: Implementing and training machine learning models such as Logistic Regression, Naive Bayes, SVM, and others.
 Evaluation: Evaluating model performance using metrics like accuracy, precision, recall, and F1-score.
 Visualization: Visualizing the results using confusion matrices and accuracy plots.